lxj22/BERD/README.md

 # BERD

-Offical Code for BERD dataset.
+Official Code for the BERD dataset.